Mrbiglizard/MrblLuaThings/README.md

-for quic intall use command - pastbin run FQwRhzyN
+For quick install use command - pastebin run FQwRhzyN